 “Maybe a seminary and search for God?”

-After a silence, George explained, “See, I believe our world has an engine.
+After a silence, George explained, “See, I believe our world is an engine.
 Think about a spider.
 It’s spinning its web, growing our universe, extending it further and further, faster and faster.”

 George opened one large hand to demonstrate.
 “Accelerating.
 There could be more spiders, other worlds, alternate dimensions… .”

-“In religions,” Shelly mused, “salvation means to escape this physical world of suffering.”
+“In religions,” Shelly mused, “salvation means to escape this physical web of suffering.”

-Like romance, religion was another topic that George shrugged off.
+Like romance, religion was another topic he avoided.

-But Charlie was in love.
-With green eyes and a brown afro, Michaela reminded Shelly of a classic painting of Aphrodite emerging from a golden seashell, this time in an American ocean, born again in a beautiful woman’s infinite variations through the times and tides of humanity.
+With green eyes and a brown afro, Michaela reminded Shelly of Aphrodite emerging from a golden seashell, this time in an American ocean, born again in another infinite variation on a woman’s beauty through the times and tides of humanity.

 With fading vestiges of embarrassment about her changing body, wearing clothes too big for her frame, Michaela’s concession to spring fashion was a lace headband.
 She did not fit in with the other girls, not tuned into the white, black, Hispanic and other tribes of her school, finding a niche instead with George and Charlie.